 Trip Info for Alta Via: Amalfi and Sorrento Coast to CoastGo to top of page

-Fitness: reasonable level of fitness is necessary.
-You should be able to walk for up to 6-7 hours a day – partly in the hot sun on dusty or stony tracks.
-Average walking time: 5-6 hours per walking day (read more about difficulty grades).
+Fitness: good level of fitness is necessary.
+You should be able to walk for up to 6-7 hours a day – partly in the hot sun on dusty or stony, sometimes steep, tracks (read more about difficulty grades).

 Most of the walks are on good paths, some of them just recently restored by the local authorities.
 Parts of the trails are waymarked.
 Elsewhere you have to follow the route notes provided together with the maps.